arendsee/synder/README.md

  ![Contiguous set to search interval.
 Cases E and F are considered syntenically scrambled so no search interval is obtained.](figures/contiguous-set-to-search-interval.pdf)

+Note: The image above is out of date.
+We now guess a search interval for cases E and F.

 # TODO list for version 1

  - [x] Implement the query context to contiguous function
  - [x] Implement the contiguous set to search interval function
- - [ ] Clean up the CLI user interface
+ - [x] Clean up the CLI user interface
- - [ ] Specify the synteny class (A-F) of the output search intervals
+ - [x] Specify the synteny class (A-F) of the output search intervals

 # TODO list for version 2